pharo-ide/Seamless/README.md

 1) No garbage collection

 SeamlessNetwork keeps all objects which was transferred by reference.
 They will never be cleaned while network is live.
 Now cleanup can be performed manually by evaluating "network destroy".
 It will clean all object caches and close all connections.
-It could be not safe because remote peers could still use these objects.
+It is not safe operation because removed objects can be still used by remote peers.
 Seamless tries to handle it properly with clear errors in such cases.

 In future unused distributed objects will be cleaned automatically.